-When discussing chronic acid reflux with your doctor, it’s best to ask questions and request clarification if you don’t fully understand something.
-It’s highly recommended to go to your appointment armed with a list of questions and with a plan to take written notes.
-Asking a family member or friend to go with you to listen and help with notes is also encouraged.
+When it comes to discussing gastroesophageal reflux disease (GERD), it’s best to have questions for your doctor and request clarification if you don’t fully understand something.
+You should to go to your appointment armed with a list of questions and with a plan to take written notes.
+We also encourage you to ask a family member or friend to go with you to listen and help with notes.
 This can help you remember the specifics about what you wanted to know about your GERD symptoms and the treatment available.
 It can also keep you from feeling overwhelmed.

 Below are some questions you may want to discuss with your doctor:

 - Do I have GERD or simply acid reflux?

 - What symptoms lead you to believe I have GERD?

 - Is my case mild, moderate, or severe?